-- Digital Signature Certificate (DSC) and Director Identification Number (DIN): While filing e-forms on MCA portal, Digital signature is a requisite for signing documents.
+- Digital Signature Certificate (DSC) and Director Identification Number (DIN): While filing e-forms on the MCA portal, a Digital signature is a requisite for signing documents.
 It is a secure and authentic way of submission of a document electronically.

-- Name Approval: An application is to be submitted in Form No. – INC 1 to obtain name approval by Registrar of Companies.
+- Name Approval: An application is to be submitted in Form No. – INC 1 to obtain name approval by the Registrar of Companies.

-- Memorandum of Association (MOA) and Articles of Association (AOA): MOA and AOA of the company are drafted and filed with following necessary documents:
+- Memorandum of Association (MOA) and Articles of Association (AOA): MOA and AOA of the company are drafted and filed with the following necessary documents:

 - Subscription pages of MOA and AOA- Each subscriber to the memorandum signs the MOA and AOA by mentioning his name, address, description, and occupation, in the presence of a witness (if any).
 A foreign subscriber should have all of the required documents attested by the Consulate of the Indian embassy in the respective country or foreign public notary.
 Other documents include Affidavits, Consent Letters, and Certificate of Compliance from a practicing professional in Form No. INC-8, etc.